reverland/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

    :target: scripts/exercice_6.py

 Ticks are now properly placed but their label is not very explicit.
-We could guess that 3.142 is pi but it would be better to make it explicit.
+We could guess that 3.142 is π but it would be better to make it explicit.
 When we set tick values, we can also provide a corresponding label in the second argument list.
 Note that we'll use latex to allow for nice rendering of the label.